rapideinternet/apm-laravel-events/README.md

 php artisan vendor:publish
 ```

-edit config/evorg.php
+edit config/apm-events.php

 * app_id - is a unique number to identify your app
 * app_name - is the unique name of your app
-* logging - setting this to true makes a log file for evorg in app/storage/logs/evorg.log , good for troubleshooting
+* logging - setting this to true makes a log file for apm-events in app/storage/logs/apm-events.log , good for troubleshooting
 * hosts - address of the elasticsearch servers (see http://www.elasticsearch.org/guide/en/elasticsearch/client/php-api/current/_configuration.html)

 create the schemas in ElasticSearch

 ```
-php artisan evorg:create_schema
+php artisan apm-events:create_schema
 ```

 NOTE: The application assumes that the Laravel Task scheduling cron entry is added in your crontab